 The tips outlined above are very important in the current environment.
 Liquidity and cash flow are always critical to an organization’s continuity.
 While it is an old cliché, cash is king today.
 Every organization should evaluate short-term cash flow and financing needs.
 This will provide you with the information needed to make the difficult decisions ahead with greater confidence.
 Cash flow planning done today will allow not-for profits to see the bigger picture of the COVID-19 impact on the organization and the length of time it will take to recover.

-The Anders Not-for-Profit Group can help your organization identify opportunities to increase cash flow or handle the financials for you with outsourced accounting.
+The Anders Not-for-Profit Group can help your organization identify opportunities to increase cash flow or handle the financials for you with Virtual CFO services.
 Contact an Anders advisor below to learn more or visit our COVID-19 Resource Center for more insights.All Insights